rverton/pipers/README.md

 # pipers, a pipeline oriented automation toolkit

 Define tasks in yaml files and chain them asynchronously.
+This is a powerfull way of glueing your tools together in a simple and efficient way to create workflows.

 ## Concept